weaviate/weaviate-io/docs/weaviate/guides-further/how-to-do-classification.md

                 }
             }
         ],
         "summary": "A New Mexico state senator was reportedly convicted on misdemeanor aggravated drunken driving and reckless driving charges Tuesday -- nearly six months after he rear-ended a driver stopped at a red light in the state.
-Third, the consequences,” Mark Probasco, a special prosecutor with the state attorney general’s office said, according to The Journal. — Mark Probasco, special prosecutor with New Mexico state attorney general’s officeMartinez originally told officers he had only “a beer or two,” but later admitted he had multiple glasses of wine.
+Third, the consequences,” Mark Probasco, a special prosecutor with the state attorney general's office said, according to The Journal. — Mark Probasco, special prosecutor with New Mexico state attorney general's officeMartinez originally told officers he had only “a beer or two,” but later admitted he had multiple glasses of wine.
 The officer who arrested Martinez said the senator was slurring his speech and had alcohol on his breath.
 CLICK HERE TO GET THE FOX NEWS APPA former Republican state senator in New Mexico was defeated last year after she was convicted for DUI in 2018, The Journal reported.", "title": "New Mexico Democrat's DUI conviction could cost him panel chairmanship, state party leaders warn", "url": "https://www.foxnews.com/politics/new-mexico-democratic-state-senator-convicted-of-dui-reckless-driving-in-june-crash",
         "wordCount": 377